MHRA/products/infrastructure/docs/monitoring.md

 ## AKS

-Azure Kubernetes Service (AKS) provides good high-level monitoring of the cluster, such as the CPU and memory usage of each node in the cluster (to view this find the cluster in the Azure portal and then click on the "Insights" tab).
+Azure Kubernetes Service (AKS) provides good high-level monitoring of the cluster, such as the CPU and memory usage of each node in the cluster.
+To view this find the cluster in the Azure portal and then click on the "Insights" tab.

 ## Custom dashboards